 Blankets—we love them!
 They are warm, cozy, and a winter essential.
 However no matter how hard I try to keep them organized, blankets inevitably end up in a pile on the floor, crumpled, and messy.
-But not anymore, thanks to this lovely blanket rack!
-Whether you're sprucing up your living room, or wanting to make someone a special DIY gift, this blanket rack is the perfect solution.
+But not anymore, thanks to this lovely blanket ladder!
+Whether you're sprucing up your living room, or wanting to make someone a special DIY gift, this blanket ladder is the perfect solution.

-Step 1: Cut the Legs
+Step 1: Cut the legs

-Step 2: Cut the Slats
+Step 2: Cut the rungs

-Step 3: Measure
+Step 3: Measure the rung placement

-Step 4: Position and Trace Rungs
+Step 4: Position and trace Rungs

-Step 5: Pre-drill
+Step 5: Pre-drill legs

-Step 6: Attach Rungs to Ladder Frame
+Step 6: Attach rungs to legs

-Step 7: Smooth Edges and Erase Markings
+Step 7: Smooth edges and erase markings

 Smooth out rough areas around screws with a piece of sandpaper or a sanding sponge.
 Take the time to erase the pencil marks or sand them down.

-Step 8: Apply Stain
+Step 8: Apply stain